Mahé Drysdale: New Zealand national championships

 Drysdale won the gold medal six times in single sculls at the New Zealand national championships through 2010.
 In 2011, he won the silver medal in single sculls at the New Zealand National Rowing Championships at Lake Ruataniwha in Twizel, losing to Nathan Cohen by two lengths.
 He reclaimed the national title in 2012, where Cohen took second.
 He did not compete in 2013.

+Other

+In 2018, he won a sixth Diamond Challenge Sculls title (the premier event for single sculls) at the Henley Royal Regatta.